Chunlin-Li/suspend/README.md

 ### `suspend.fn(fn*)`

-Accepts a generator function `fn*`, and returns a wrapper function that, unlike `.async()`, makes no assumptions regarding callback conventions.
+Accepts a generator function `fn*`, and returns a wrapper function that, unlike `.callback()`, makes no assumptions regarding callback conventions.
 This makes `.fn()` useful for event handlers, `setTimeout()` functions, and other use cases that don't expect Node's typical asynchronous method signature.

 **Note:** As a shorthand convenience, `suspend(fn*)` is an alias for `suspend.fn(fn*)`.